Train GraphicClick on the map to explore geographics

 I would expect fares to rise in line with inflation, and don't mind paying a bit more for actual improvements.

 Staff costs are at least 25% of all railway costs.
-Until their wage rises are linked to CPI% inflation, there is not a cat in hell's chance of fares being linked to that inflation fugure.
+Until their wage rises are linked to CPI (Consumer Prices Index - a measure of inflation)% inflation, there is not a cat in hell's chance of fares being linked to that inflation fugure.

-For the RMT (National Union of Rail, Maritime & Transport Workers) to com[plain about these rises is completely hypocritical, when they insist on staff rises above RPI (Revenue Protection Inspector (or Retail Price Index, depending on the context))%.
+For the RMT (National Union of Rail, Maritime & Transport Workers) to com[plain about these rises is completely hypocritical, when they insist on staff rises above RPI (Revenue Protection Inspector, or Retail Price Index, depending on context)%.

 Logged